The New Gruffalo 50 Pence - A Monster Reveal

 Similar to the first edition, the new coin will be released in two different finishes, with a brightly coloured silver proof coin in an acrylic case, and the classic uncirculated edition in a fold out carboard sleeve.

 In 1999, the author Julia Donaldson introduced us to “The Gruffalo”, a story that would create one of the most popular picture books in the world.
 Alongside Julia, the illustrator Axel Scheffler brought some of the most well-known characters to life, with the pair soon becoming one of the most successful partnerships in the world of children's books, seeing “The Gruffalo” sell over 13.5 million copies worldwide.

-Once the mouse meets The Gruffalo, his witty comments continue as he tells The Gruffalo he is the scariest creature in the forest, and he can prove it!
+Once the mouse meets The Gruffalo, finding the creature to indeed be real, his witty comments continue as he tells The Gruffalo he is the scariest creature in the forest, and he can prove it!
 Asking the Gruffalo to follow him through the forest, the pair confront the snake, owl and fox ending with them all running in fear.

 Moral of the Story

 The narrative is much more than a children’s book, with the author adding imagination, compelling storytelling and feelings of insignificance, leaving these elements open to interpretation along the way.
 The mouse represents feeling small in a big world, but with the ability to take on anything with quick thinking and bravery.
 He also proves how powerful imagination can be after The Gruffalo he creates becomes a reality.